Brit-Am Movement History

 Yehonatan David White from the USA is the son of a Rabbi.
 He believed that the Lost Ten Tribes were amongst Amerindians and had done original research on the subject.
 Yehonatan was also an expert in Jewish Mysticism.
 He read at least one of the manuscripts that Yair had written and became an early supporter of ours.

 There were others.
 The names are perhaps less important than the overall outlook that developed.
-The Jewish Inhabitants of Hebron in the Middle Ages are reported (see the book "Hebron") to have considered the Sambation River where the Lost Ten Tribes are to be found as just over the hill.
+The Jewish Inhabitants of Hebron in the Middle Ages are reported to have considered the Sambation River where the Lost Ten Tribes are to be found as just over the hill, see the book Hebrew-language work "Hebron."
 Literally speaking this was not the case but it could be that a special quality conducive to tracing the Lost Tribes was indeed present.
+The forefathers of the Israelite Nations are buried underneath the Cave of the patriarchs in Hebron.
+Those buried there include Abraham, Isaac, Jacob, Sarah, Leah, and Esau.

-We would hold frequent discussions about the Lost Tribes being in the west.
+In Kiryat Araba we would hold frequent discussions about the Lost Tribes being in the west.
 We analyzed the available evidence and spoke between ourselves of its implications.
 Conclusions reached at that time and impressions made were later to be important.
-During this time Yair prepared the manuscripts of three different books along with several suitcases of written notes.
+During this time Yair prepared the manuscripts of three different books along with several suitcases of written research notes.
 Hundreds of summaries of these works were sent to publishers.
-A publishing company in the UK showed interest, examined a manuscript for about a year and in the end decided that the work did not fit in with their line of publication.
+A publishing company in the UK showed interest, examined a manuscript for about a year but in the end decided that the work did not fit in with their line of publication.

 Yair tried at this stage to start an organization dedicated to the subject but it did not take off.